dankamongmen/notcurses/USAGE.md

 // must be freed by the caller. int ncpile_render_to_buffer(struct ncplane* p, char** buf, size_t* buflen);

 // Write the last rendered frame, in its entirety, to 'fp'.
-If
+If a frame has
-// notcurses_render() has not yet been called, nothing will be written. int ncpile_render_to_file(struct ncplane* p, FILE* fp);
+// not yet been rendered, nothing will be written. int ncpile_render_to_file(struct ncplane* p, FILE* fp);

+int ncpile_render_to_file(struct ncplane* p, FILE* fp);

 // Retrieve the contents of the specified cell as last rendered.
 The EGC is